abacusai/api-python/featurestore.md

 streaming_feature_group_user_activity.set_indexing_config(update_timestamp_key='event_timestamp', lookup_keys=['user_id'])
 ```

 Data can be added to this dataset using the append_data api call.
-If the `recordTimestamp` attribute
+If the `updateTimestampKey` attribute is not set, we use the server recieve timestamp as the value for the `updateTimestampKey`

 ```python
 streaming_feature_group_user_activity.append_data(streaming_token=streaming_token, data={'user_id': '1ae2ee', 'item_id': '12ef11', 'action': 'click', 'num_items': 3})